 Whether you or the bank owns your car, driving without insurance is against the law.
 The penalties for getting caught will depend on the state where you live.
 You can learn about the specific requirements and penalties of your location through our State Guides to Car Insurance Coverage in the Auto Insurance section of this website.

 Not So Obvious Risks of Driving Without Car Insurance

 Your lender can also buy a force-placed insurance policy on your behalf and then tack the cost onto your auto loan.
 Your lender is under no obligation to try to find the cheapest car insurance for you.
 Force-placed policies typically comes from a high-risk insurer and, consequently, cost significantly more than car insurance you purchase voluntarily.

 What Happens If You Miss Your Car Insurance Payment?

 Let your car insurance policy lapse or miss too many payments and you could be looking at higher rates when you try to reinstate it or buy a policy from another company.
 You’ll lose out on any continuous coverage discounts, too.
 And you may have to pay more upfront to secure a new policy.

-Your insurance company will probably report you to your state department of motor vehicles when you cancel or let lapse your car insurance.
-Many states require this and many also have electronic notification systems in place to make it easier.
+Your insurance company will probably report you to your state department of motor vehicles when you cancel or let your car insurance lapse.
+Many states require this, and also have electronic notification systems in place to make it easier.
 Depending on where you live, you could find that not having proof of car insurance means you can’t register your car or renew your registration.
 Some states will even require that you surrender your registration, driver’s license and/or license plates until you can show proof of proper coverage.
 A few will even impound your vehicle.
 And, of course, you’ll be paying a fine to reinstate your various driving privileges.